Hass282/heart-disease-ml-risk-stratification/README.md

 ![ROC Curve](roc-plot-504.png)

 This indicates that the model maintains high sensitivity while minimizing false positives, making it suitable for risk prediction tasks.
-The distribution of residuals is approximately centered, indicating that the model captures the general structure of the data, although some variability remains.
+Residual analysis suggests the model captures the overall structure of the data, although some variability remains.

 This highlights the importance of:
 - Understanding model limitations